John Layard: Depression, and work with Jung

-As well as undergoing psychotherapy, he began to study and work with Jung.
-This influenced his later work.
+As well as undergoing analysis, he began to study and work with Jung.
+This influenced his later work as a practising psychoanalyst when he adopted Jungian (rather than Freudian) theories of mind and of the unconscious.

 Dream analysis and archetypes

 In 1944 Layard published a work of dream-analysis, The Lady of the Hare.
 The first half of the book is based on sessions of analytical therapy conducted with an English family in 1940.
 By his account, the therapy was successful in settling the disturbed relationships within the family.
 The second half of the book explores the images derived from the dream-work in explicitly Jungian terms, discussing "archetypes", and dealing in particular with the theme of hare and rabbit sacrifice, and its significance in various cultures and mythologies.

 Personal life

 In the 1920s, Layard moved in expatriate gay circles in Berlin.
 He became a mentor to W.H.
 Auden and Christopher Isherwood.